 Indie Retailer Month – Nielsen Sérverzlun

-We’re kicking off with Laila, the owner of Nielsen Sérverzlun in Reykjavík, who’s been stocking Donna Wilson products for nine years now.
+We’re kicking off our Independent Retailer Month Q&As with Laila Björnsdóttir Nielsen, the owner of Nielsen Sérverzlun in Reykjavík, who have been stocking Donna Wilson products for nine years now.

 Hey Laila!
 Can you tell us a little about Nielsen Sérverzlun?
 Is there a story or concept behind your shop + how long has it been open?